Hydrough2k2k/Geometry-Dash-Randomiser/README.md

 This application is fully compatible with Geometry Dash v2.113
 - To start using it you will need to grab files from the Geometry Dash/Resources folder
-- Put every file ending in .fnt and every file starting with GJ_GameSheet into the "Original files" folder
+- Put every file ending in .fnt and every file starting with GJ_GameSheet and ending with .plist into the "Original files" folder
 - When the randomisation is done, copy the files from the Randomised file folder and paste into Geometry Dash/Resources
 - Finally, launch the game and enjoy the chaos!
 - To revert the files to the original ones you can copy the files from "Original Files".
 Those will never be altered, only read